tintinweb/smart-contract-sanctuary/README.md

 #### Update
 To use [List of Verified Contract addresses with an OpenSource license](https://etherscan.io/exportData?type=open-source-contract-codes), you can download the csv file, add it to the util folder, and run `parse_download_contracts_etherscan_io.py` (with your etherscan API).
 This will add the new contracts to the appropriate folder

-#### Update
-To use [List of Verified Contract addresses with an OpenSource license](https://etherscan.io/exportData?type=open-source-contract-codes), you can download the csv file, add it to the util folder, and run `parse_download_contracts_etherscan_io.py` (with your etherscan API).
-This will add the new contracts to the appropriate folder
 ## Contribute

 Feel free to contribute smart contract sources, scripts for dumping sources or your analysis results with us.